swiftlang/swift-evolution/proposals/0382-expression-macros.md

 @expression macro dsohandle: UnsafeRawPointer
 ```

-With the exception of `#fileID` (and `#file` when [SE-0274](https://github.com/apple/swift-evolution/blob/main/proposals/0274-magic-file.md) is enabled), the operations that provide information about the current location in source code are not implementable as `ExpressionMacro`-conforming types, because specific source-location information is intentionally unavailable to macro definitions.
-The type signatures of these macros capture most of the type system behavior of the existing `#file`, `#line`, etc., because they are treated like literals and therefore can pick up any contextual type that implements the proper `ExpressiblyBy*` protocol.
+The operations that provide information about the current location in source code are not implementable as `ExpressionMacro`-conforming types, because specific source-location information is intentionally unavailable to macro definitions.
+The type signatures of these macros capture most of the type system behavior of the existing `#file`, `#line`, etc., because they are treated like literals and therefore can pick up any contextual type that implements the proper `ExpressibleBy*` protocol.
 However, the implementations above would fail to type-check code like this:

 ```swift
 let x = #file